redhatpeter/AzureCosmosDBlabs/dotnet/labs/05-build_net_app.md

     dotnet run
     ```

-7. You should see a number of new results, each separated by the a line indicating the page.
+7. You should see a number of new results, each separated by a line indicating the page and per-page RU cost.
 Note that the results are coming from multiple partitions:

     ```sql
         [19067] Candies, TWIZZLERS CHERRY BITES Hershey Food Corp.
-    ---Page #0017---
+    ---Page #0017--- (This page: 15.43 RUs)
         [14644] Beverages, , PEPSICO QUAKER, Gatorade G2, low calorie   Quaker Oats Company - The Gatorade Company,  a unit of Pepsi Co.
+    ...

+    >>> Cross-Partition Query (sqlB) consumed 245.67 RUs across 23 pages
     ```

+    > **Key Takeaway**: Compare the total RU consumption between the two queries.
+The single-partition query (sqlA) consumed only a few RUs, while the cross-partition query (sqlB) consumed significantly more.
+This demonstrates why **partition key design** and **query patterns** are critical for optimizing Cosmos DB performance and cost.
+Always try to include the partition key in your WHERE clause when possible.

 > If this is your final lab, follow the steps in [Removing Lab Assets](11-cleaning_up.md) to remove all lab resources.